EuracBiomedicalResearch/DigitalSpiralography/README.rst

   (patient/table/stylus ID) has been added (``genverhoeff``).
 * In DrawingVisualizer, the speed is now sampled to give more accurate results.
 * An exception caused by an aborted calibration has been fixed.
-* During calibration, the stylus id is now being requested as well.
+* During calibration, the operator and stylus id are now being requested.
 * The prompt dialog at the end of a recording has been extensively revised:

   + The operator id is now also included.